OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 ## How have we been doing?

-Burndown and velocity charts provide a view on how the team has been doing on the short term (the sprint’s burndown) and what was the team’s velocity on the long run (velocity over the past 16 weeks).
+Burndown and velocity charts provide a view on how the team has been doing in the short term (the sprint’s burndown) and what was the team’s velocity on the long run (velocity over the past 16 weeks).

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/scrum-notes.png" />